livstella/trivia-netlify/README.md

 ### Dependencies

-* I don't know yet
+* vue
+* npm

 ### Installing

 * Clone the folder into your system.
+* use 'npm install'

 ### Executing program

-* I don't know yet
-* To be seen
+* 'npm run dev' to run on localhost

 ## Help